designsystemau/RFCs/RFC-by-stage/4-implemented/rename-system.md

 ---
-Status: `Proposal` # Please do not change this.
+Status: `Implemented` # Please do not change this.
-Implementer: # It will be changed upon merging and as it moves through the RFC stages
+Implementer: @elisechant
 ---

 # Rename design system to GOLD